 The number of new consumers also increased by an average variation of 39% in the last 2 years.
-Based on NielsenIQ data, food and beverage categories stood out in e-commerce, with a 107% change in growth.
+Based on NielsenIQ data, food and beverage categories stood out in the market, with a 107% change in growth.
 68% of Brazilians made purchases on foreign websites in 2021.

-The Southeast region formed by São Paulo, Minas Gerais, Rio de Janeiro and Espírito Santo, contributed 58% to the growth of e-commerce in Brazil in the last year.
-The growth compared to 2020 was 21%.
+The Southeast region formed by São Paulo, Minas Gerais, Rio de Janeiro and Espírito Santo, contributed 58% to the growth of e-commerce in Brazil in the last year, compared to 21% in 2020.
 The South (18%) and Northeast (12%) regions appear as the second and third regions that most contributed to the movement of Brazilian electronic commerce.

 Brazil currently has 679 logistics and industrial condominiums with a total stock of 28,321,778.78m².
 Construction activity in the country is 4,057,033.35m² and the national vacancy rate is 11.82%.